ocaml/dune/doc/dune-files.rst

 artifacts from the workspace to the system.
 The ``install`` stanza takes three pieces of information:

-- the list of files the install
+- the list of files to install
 - the package to attach these files to.
 This field is optional if your project contains a single package
 - the section in which the files will be installed